The Four Hybrid Workplace Models for the Future of Work

 Based on conversations with thousands of workplace leaders, we have identified four hybrid work models that global organizations are using to streamline the transition to hybrid work.

-We’re sharing a framework for these models that organizations can use to create a hybrid workplace that best supports their needs.
+We’re sharing a framework for these models that organizations can use to create a hybrid workplace that best supports their needs, and return remote employees to a work environment that suits everyone.

 Two primary drivers shape a company’s approach to hybrid work: